scambier/tic80-typescript/README.md

 `$ tsc80 run` continuously watches changes in your .ts files and compiles them on the fly.
 You then alt-tab to TIC-80, and hit `ctrl+r` to reload the game.
 This instructs TIC-80 to load `game.js` and inject the compiled code inside the cart.

-❗ You must **not** edit the compiled JavaScript code inside the TIC-80 editor.
+❗ You **must not** edit the compiled JavaScript code inside the TIC-80 editor.
 Your changes would be overwritten.

-You must only edit **assets** (sprites, map, sounds, music) inside the TIC-80 editor.
-Don't forget to save your changes _before_ reloading the code.
+You **must** only edit **assets** (sprites, map, sounds, music) inside the TIC-80 editor. **Don't forget to save your changes _before_ reloading the code.**

-When you hit `ctrl+s` inside TIC-80, the `game.js` is updated as a standalone TIC-80 cart.
+When you hit `ctrl+s` inside TIC-80, `game.js` is saved as a standalone TIC-80 cart.

 #### Version control

-The `build` folder can be ignored, but you should definitely commit `game.js`, since it contains all non-code assets. `game.js` also contains the compiled code, which is useless for version control, but cannot be separated from the assets.
+The `build` folder can be ignored, but you **must** commit `game.js`, since it contains all non-code assets.

-## Compression options

-The compression options in `tsc80-config.json` can help you to save a lot of space if you're running against TIC-80 limitations.

-- Default compiled file, straight from TypeScript: 100% of code size
-- `"indentLevel": 1` - 71% of original code size (that is the default)
-- `"compress": true` - 55%
-- `"mangle": true` - 44%

-(Your mileage may vary.)

-## Code organization & limitations
+## Code & Modules

-_**See [this issue](https://github.com/scambier/tic80-typescript/issues/9) for a clear example on how to organize your code.**_
+If you know TypeScript and modern web development, writing your TIC-80 game with TSC-80 should be straightforward.
+It uses [esbuild](https://esbuild.github.io/) to compile and bundle the code, targets `ES2020` and uses the modern ESM syntax (`import` & `export`).

 `tsc80 build|run` only transpiles your TypeScript files to JavaScript, and compiles them together as a single output file.
 Internally, TIC-80 uses [QuickJS](https://github.com/nesbox/quickjs) as its JavaScript engine.

 The following limitations apply:

 - JS code up to ES2020.
 This tool does not provide polyfills.
-- Required to have a single file output (`compilerOptions.outFile` in `tsconfig.json`)
+- Required to have a single file output
-- No modules, and no npm dependencies.
-- All declared variables and classes at file level (in all files) are public and share the same root namespace.
-- By default, files are compiled in an undefined order.
-This may cause problems, as some initialization code may be called before all the required classes/functions are read, leading to `undefined` errors.

-Some tips to ease development:

-- You can always use [TypeScript's triple-slash directives](https://www.typescriptlang.org/docs/handbook/triple-slash-directives.html) and [namespaces](https://www.typescriptlang.org/docs/handbook/namespaces.html) to manage dependencies order.
-- Don't compress the output file unless necessary; it will be harder to locate and fix runtime errors.
+- Tree-shaking is disabled, as esbuild would strip important "unused" functions like `TIC()`

 ## Issues